-The activities of both easyhome Leasing and easyfinancial are governed by federal laws which set a maximum rate of interest and by the various consumer protection acts that exist in each province.
-As the Company does not offer payday loans and does not accept customer deposits, it is not subject to payday loan legislation or the rules set out for banks by the Office of the Superintendent of Financial Institutions.
+The activities of both easyfinancial and easyhome are governed by federal laws which set a maximum rate of interest and by various consumer protection acts that exist in each province. goeasy Ltd. is not subject to payday loan legislation and is not regulated by the Office of the Superintendent of Financial Institutions.